acorn-io/runtime/docs/docs/50-production/01-args-and-secrets.md

 By design authors will build Acorns Images with defaults for the common use-case, but every deployment has some organization- or environment-specific configurations.
 Acorn allows consumers to customize behavior at runtime.

-To learn which arguments are available for the Acorn Image you can run:
+To learn which arguments are available for the Acorn image you can run:

 ```shell
 acorn run [IMAGE] --help